MIDASverse/MIDAS2/README.md

 Work in progress implementation of MIDAS in pytorch.

-In addition to migrating to `torch`, this new version:
+In addition to migrating to `torch`, this new version adds the following functionality:

-* MIDAS models can be fit on `X` and used to impute on new data `X'`
+* Models can be fit on `X` and used to impute on new data `X'`
 * Automatic detection of column-types

 ## Example usage